-- No goods or services can be received by the donor in exchange for the gift.
+No goods, services, or income can be received by the donor in exchange for the gift.
 Donors should consult their financial adviser, as other requirements may apply.

-Donors should work directly with their IRA custodian to request a distribution directly to charity.
-Please consult your tax adviser and reference the above, as other requirements may apply.
+Donors should work closely with their IRA custodian to request a direct distribution to the University.